GenSim: A General Social Simulation Platform with Large Language Model based Agents: Introduction

 In the field of artificial intelligence (AI), researchers have discovered that language serves as a crucial carrier of intelligence~\cite{zhao2023survey}, and the objective of ``next-token prediction'' using a massive training corpus (\emph{i.e.}, large language models, LLMs) has the potential to achieve human-like intelligence.
 With the advent of these high-intelligence models, a new ``AI for Social Science'' direction has emerged: leveraging LLMs as proxies for real humans to conduct social science experiments~\cite{gao2024large}.
 This approach provides the opportunities to fundamentally address the above challenges faced by social science research, potentially paving the way for an entirely new research paradigm.
 For instance, Generative agents~\cite{park2023generative} leverages 25 agents to simulate human daily life, and finds that these agents can autonomously host parties and conduct mayoral election.
 RecAgent~\cite{wang2023user} simulates user online behaviors, and studies the phenomenons of information cocoon and conformity behaviors.
 EconAgent~\cite{li2024econagent} studies the macroeconomic behaviors using LLM-based agents in the context of dynamic markets.

 While the above methods have shown promising results, they are primarily limited to specific scenarios and small-scale simulations.
 Moreover, when discrepancies arise between simulated behaviors and those observed in the real world, existing methods lack effective error-correction mechanisms.
 To address these limitations, we introduce GenSim, a general social simulation platform based on LLM agents.
 In specific, to avoid reinventing the wheel in simulating various social scenarios, we propose a general programming framework composed of three key modules on single-agent construction, multi-agent scheduling, and environment setup.
 Additionally, we provide three default scenarios as references to help users quickly implement their customized simulations.
 To achieve large-scale simulations in real-world scenarios, we leverage distributed parallel technology to support one hundred thousands of agents in our platform.
 Finally, we design several error-correction mechanisms, allowing the platform to first perform self-evaluation or seek human feedback, and then fine-tune itself to ensure more reliable simulation.
+The comparison between our framework and the previous work can be seen in Figure~\ref{table:comparison}.

-In summary, the main contributions of this paper are as follows: (1) We propose a general, large-scale, and correctable social simulation platform based on LLM agents.
+In summary, the main contributions of this paper are as follows: (1) We propose a general, large-scale and correctable social simulation platform based on LLM agents.
 (2) We provide detailed usage examples to illustrate the capabilities of our platform.
 (3) We conduct a series of experiments to evaluate the platform's effectiveness and efficiency.